-One would assume that people buying a franchise would conduct proper pre-purchase franchise due diligence, but that’s not so.
+One would assume that people buying a franchise would conduct proper pre-purchase franchise due diligence, but that’s not the case.

-First, most prospective franchisees are not experienced business people.
-They are venturing into entrepreneurship for the first time and therefore, are susceptible to all types of danger.
+First, most prospective franchisees lack previous business experience.
+They’re venturing into entrepreneurship for the first time and therefore, are susceptible to all types of danger.
 Like anything else, if a person is new at something, they can be easily fooled or misled.
 Franchise sales people and brokers have a very powerful hold on buyers from the perspectives of sales experience and knowledge.

 Second, a prospective franchisee’s dreams and enthusiasm can easily be more powerful than the facts right before them.
 Why?
 Because they can, and often do, choose to overlook the facts.
-The dream and a salesman’s pitch can be just too wonderful to pass up.
-And that’s the truth behind such a small percentage of buyers doing the required homework.
-You’ll find that less than one half of franchise owners read or understood what they purchased until long after they joined a franchise system.
-Entrepreneurship is not a game; it’s reality, but often the mind doesn’t blend with reality.
+That dream plus a salesman’s pitch can be just too powerful to resist.
+From our years of experience, we’ve found that far less than one half of franchise owners read or understood what they purchased until long after they joined a franchise system.
+That a disturbing fact.
+And it can be easily rectified through proper due diligence.